Pranesh1221/JavaScript-Coding-Practice/README.md

 If the replacer is an _array_, only the property names included in the array will be added to the JSON string.
 In this case, only the properties with the names `"level"` and `"health"` are included, `"username"` is excluded. `data` is now equal to `"{"level":19, "health":90}"`.

-If the replacer is a _function_, this function gets called on every property in the object you're stringifying.
+If the replacer is a _function_, this function gets called on every property in the object you\'re stringifying.
 The value returned from this function will be the value of the property when it\'s added to the JSON string.
 If the value is `undefined`, this property is excluded from the JSON string.

 <div align="right">
     <b><a href="#javascript-coding-practice">↥ back to top</a></b>